 Social media

 The Inspectorate continues to use its Twitter and LinkedIn accounts to provide updates on its work and highlight key issues for the sector.
-We saw a modest increase in queries directed to our Twitter account about election campaigning practices, councillor or candidate behaviour or council activities.
+We saw a modest increase in queries directed to our @CMI_Vic(opens in a new window) Twitter account about election campaigning practices, councillor or candidate behaviour or council activities.
 This was replicated in a much greater increase of complaints relating to social media and online activity during the 2020 council elections.

 Over that time, we received 351 allegations relating to online content, with 75% of these allegations relating to social media, 10% about email, 11% about websites and 4% unspecified.